maevegi/extinction-maeveg-russellh/README.md

 ### Files

 - The README.md file gives an overview of the projet and relevant descriptions of the files.
 - The .Rmd and .md files for the project can be found in the assignment folder.
+This folder also contains .rds and .zip files which contain the data used for this project which have been stored in this format.

-### Infrastructure for Testing
+### Other

-- `DESCRIPTION` a metadata file for the repository, based on the R package standard.
+- `DESCRIPTION` a metadata file for the repository.
 It's main purpose here is as a place to list any additional R packages/libraries needed for any of the `.Rmd` files to run.
+In this case, we are using new libraries, including jsonlite and httr.